Honolulu in 24 Hours: Our Ultimate 1-Day Itinerary for First-Time Travelers

 Koko Head Crater Trail

 Forming the backdrop to Hanauma Bay is Koko Head.
-To experience its glory to its fullest, fire up your quads on the Koko Head Crater Trail.
+To experience its glory to the fullest, let’s fire up our quads on the Koko Head Crater Trail.
 Also known as the Koko Head Stairs, the hike propels you up 1,000 steps to the top of the volcanic crater.

 Koko Head Crater Trail